 At times like this, I find it useful to check in on my expectations.
 When the alarm went off at 6:00 in Dublin this morning, how did I imagine my day would end?
 Catching up on email while unwinding by the pool at our hotel in Accra?
 Hopefully.
 Out on the town with friends from our philanthropy world at the +233 Jazz Bar out in Kokomlemle?
 Plausible.
 Having a beer and curry at the foot of Hampstead Heath with an old college roommate?
 Would not have even been on my map.

 In fact, getting together with Eric didn’t even occur to me until I was outbound from Paddington Station in the back of one of those adorable black London taxis, hoping I could get to the Ghanaian High Commission before they closed for the weekend.

 Because, you see, I had other things on my mind.
-I was planning – hoping would not be too strong a word, to end up in Ghana this evening.
+I was planning – expecting would not be too strong a word – to end up in Ghana this evening.
 The Aer Lingus flight out of Dublin was uneventful.
 It wasn’t until after we’d grabbed our bags for the transfer at Heathrow that we had any inkling of trouble.

 The British Airways agent furrowed her brow and flipped back and forth through my passport.